About Major County

 - This free online system provides access to certificates of incorporation, articles of organization, annual certificates, registered agent information, and business status.

-For comprehensive business entity searches including corporations, limited liability companies, limited partnerships, and registered business names, researchers should use the Oklahoma Secretary of State's online business filing system at www.sos.ok.gov.
+For full business entity searches including corporations, limited liability companies, limited partnerships, and registered business names, researchers should use the Oklahoma Secretary of State's online business filing system at www.sos.ok.gov.
 Professional licenses such as those for contractors, real estate agents, accountants, and healthcare providers are issued by state licensing boards rather than county offices.
 Sales tax permits are issued by the Oklahoma Tax Commission and can be researched through that state agency.

-Building permits, zoning approvals, and land use permits in unincorporated areas of Major County are handled by the county's planning and zoning department or county commissioners, while incorporated towns issue their own permits.
-The Fairview Chamber of Commerce, serving the Major County area, can be contacted for information about local business climate, economic development opportunities, and networking resources.
+Building permits, zoning approvals, and land use permits in unincorporated areas of Major County are handled by Major County's planning and zoning department or county commissioners, while incorporated towns issue their own permits.
+The Fairview Chamber of Commerce, serving Major County area, can be contacted for information about local business climate, economic development opportunities, and networking resources.
 Business researchers should note that while DBA filings are county-level records, most formal business entity registrations occur at the state level in Oklahoma's centralized filing system.

 Frequently Asked Questions